 In an effort to strengthen advising and retention, and build cohesion among the students in the major, the BAIS program created a Peer Advising program.
 Peer Advisors are current BAIS students who volunteer their time to share their expertise and provide basic information about the major, especially to new students.
 They hold drop-in office hours twice a week where they help students develop a four-year plan and provide referrals to other services on campus.
 Additionally, Peer Advisors sit on the BAIS Faculty Student Advisory Council, which meets monthly to discuss program issues and plan program events.
 Peer Advisors serve as leaders and exemplary students in the BAIS student community and gain valuable experience in collaborating with faculty and staff.

-Spring 2013 Peer Advisors
+Fall 2013 Peer Advisors

-Bryce Chiodo is a junior at USF majoring in International Studies with a focus on Peace and Conflict studies and minors in Middle Eastern Studies and Jewish Studies and Social Justice.
+Bryce Chiodo is a senior at USF majoring in International Studies with a focus on Peace and Conflict studies and minors in Middle Eastern Studies and Jewish Studies and Social Justice.
 Bryce is well spoken in Hebrew and continues to improve his language skills in hopes of learning other languages such as Arabic and Farsi.
 He loves to travel, and this summer he was afforded the opportunity to go to Israel, Palestine and Jordan for three months.
 While there, he worked for a non-profit group called Windows, a triangle network of Israeli-Jews, Palestinian citizens of Israel and Palestinian citizens of the Occupied Territories working together in youth empowerment and education.

-Maribel Mercado is a junior majoring in International Studies, with a focus on Peace and Conflict Studies and Latin American Studies, and minoring in Philosophy.
+Maribel Mercado is a senior majoring in International Studies, with a focus on Peace and Conflict Studies and Latin American Studies, and minoring in Philosophy.
 She is fluent in Spanish and has been studying Italian for five years, and hopes to learn more languages.
 Currently, she interns at the 350.org headquarters in Oakland.
 350.org is a global grassroots organization dedicated to solving the climate crisis.
 Maribel is also the president of the young Association for International Studies (which you should join because it is so awesome!).
 Growing up close enough to the Bay Area in Sacramento, she has always enjoyed San Francisco.
 She loves to explore the city (often by jumping on a random bus and seeing where it leads her) and finds that the most undervalued things make it unique.

-Jillian Smith is a sophomore at USF majoring in International Studies with a focus on Peace and Conflict Studies and minors in African Studies and Environmental Studies.
+Jillian Smith is a junior at USF majoring in International Studies with a focus on Peace and Conflict Studies and minors in African Studies and Environmental Studies.
 Jillian is currently studying Swahili with the hopes of eventually traveling abroad to east Africa.
 She plays rugby at USF and works on campus at the Koret Health and Recreation Center, but is currently working on finding a potential volunteer or internship position with an international organization or non-profit.